-The Glen's sense of place largely arises from its unique setting along the Credit River.
+Glen Williams' sense of place largely arises from its unique setting along the Credit River.
 As a result of its location, natural features contribute to the character of the area.
-The Public Realm Design Guidelines provide advice and ideas for reinforcing the Glen's identity through streetscape elements such as signage, furniture, lighting, etc., for protecting and enhancing natural areas, for designing welcoming gathering places and lastly for improving the pedestrian experience within the Hamlet.
-Within the Glen, key public realm areas include the following
+The Public Realm Design Guidelines provide advice and ideas for reinforcing Glen Williams' identity through streetscape elements such as signage, furniture, lighting, etc., for protecting and enhancing natural areas, for designing welcoming gathering places and lastly for improving the pedestrian experience within the Hamlet.
+Within Glen Williams, key public realm areas include the following:

-- a) Public lands at the intersection of Confederation Street and Main Street; - b) Public lands at the intersection of Main Street and Prince Street; - c) Glen Williams Park; and - d) The Credit Valley Footpath (The Bruce Trail).
+- a.
+Public lands at the intersection of Confederation Street and Main Street; - b.
+Public lands at the intersection of Main Street and Prince Street: - c.
+Glen Williams Park; and - d.
+The Credit Valley Footpath (The Bruce Trail).